Generic Name: dabrafenib (da-BRAF-e-nib) (Oral route)

 Uses for Tafinlar

 Dabrafenib is used alone or in combination with trametinib to treat melanoma (skin cancer) that has spread or that cannot be removed by surgery.
+It is also used together with trametinib to help prevent melanoma from coming back after surgery.
 It is only used if the melanoma cells have the BRAF V600E or V600K mutations.
-Your doctor will use a special test to look for this mutation.
-Dabrafenib belongs to the group of medicines called antineoplastics (cancer medicines).
+Dabrafenib is also used together with trametinib to treat non-small cell lung cancer (NSCLC) that has spread and anaplastic thyroid cancer (ATC) that has spread and has no satisfactory treatment options.
+It is only used if the NSCLC cells and ATC cells have the BRAF V600E mutation.
+Your doctor will use a special test to look for these mutations.
+Dabrafenib belongs to the group of medicines, called antineoplastics (cancer medicines).

 This medicine is available only with your doctor's prescription.